 Turkey is definitely one of the best and most popular travel destinations where tourists love to flock.
 But over the past few years the country changes drastically, turkey is no longer the affordable tourist destination it used to be.
-But with few tips and tricks still you can enjoy beautiful Turkey trip on a budget.
+But with a few tips and tricks still, you can enjoy a beautiful Turkey trip on a budget.

-Your stay place plays major part in your budget planning but with wise selection and good choices you can save a lot on accommodation.
+Your stay place plays a major part in your budget planning but with wise selection and good choices, you can save a lot on accommodation.
 The first saving tip that you need to consider is the time of your visit.
 Peak seasons and low seasons make a huge difference.
 July to September is high season in Turkey with cheap flights when hotels raise their prices and cost you twice the usual price.
-The best time to travel on a budget lie between April, May or October and there’s a possibility that you will find special deals.
-Most of the hotels not reduce their prices even if you bargain so kick out this thought from your mind.
-Further walk-in customers are often charge more so it is better to book your accommodation beforehand.
-For this purpose you can use booking search engines.
-Look for hotel discounts and promotions on money saving sites.
-In case you’re planning to stay over a month, rather than staying in a hotel it is better to rent out a self-catering apartment.
-Also hotels near the popular destinations are high in prices compared to the accommodation at distance places.
+The best time to travel on a budget lies between April, May or October and there’s a possibility that you will find special deals.
+Most of the hotels do not reduce their prices even if you bargain so kick out this thought from your mind.
+Further walk-in customers are often charged more so it is better to book your accommodation beforehand.
+For this purpose, you can use booking search engines.
+Look for hotel discounts and promotions on money-saving sites.
+In case you’re planning to stay for over a month, rather than staying in a hotel it is better to rent out a self-catering apartment.
+Also, hotels near popular destinations are high in prices compared to the accommodation at distant places.
 Mediterranean coasts, Aegean and Istanbul have plenty of affordable hotels.
-Stick to these places for stay if you are on budget.
+Stick to these places to stay if you are on a budget.